 If you are completely new to the art scene, Bartel suggests starting with online platforms.
 “Instagram is turning more and more into a kind of art platform,” she hinted.
 “The hard part is knowing where to start from when you cannot yet know if the art is of good quality or not.”

-But you can train your eyes and get specialised information and help only a click way.
-“There are incredible resources online like artnews or artnet,” recommends Jungmann.
+But you can train your eyes and get specialized information and help only a click away.
+“There are incredible resources online like ARTnews or Artnet,” recommends Jungmann.
 Got to established and renowned platforms websites to get the latest news on the art scene and market, research, and even buy and sell art online.
 “It is all available online and it is very easy to access.
 You can do that from the comfort of your home.
 Just look!
-Again, and again!” she emphasises.
+Again, and again!” she emphasizes.